Complete Guide to

 That still leaves many pages to discuss technical and physical security metrics and even a few on financial security metrics.

 Chapter 2 gives a decent general introduction to the development of metrics using the Goal-Question-Metric paradigm.
 Debra states that “good metrics are accurate, precise, valid and correct”.
+Those are indeed

 The 900+ metrics would be completely overwhelming if presented as an unstructured list, but it helps that they are individually introduced and described in context.
 Debra says “No organization should attempt or even could implement all of these metrics and still accomplish its mission or return a profit.
 Rather, this collection should be considered like a menu from which to pick and choose metrics that will be meaningful to your organization; most likely, the metrics considered useful will change over time due to a variety of factors.
 Often there are subtle differences in the way the data is analyzed and presented from one metric to the next in the same category.
 It is up to you to decide which are the appetizers, entrees, and desserts, and whether you want the low-salt or the spicy version.”
 Hear hear!